Greenhorn Mountain

 Greenhorn Mountain is the highest summit of the Wet Mountains range in the Rocky Mountains of North America.
 The prominent 12352 ft peak is located in the Greenhorn Mountain Wilderness of San Isabel National Forest, 8.4 km southwest by west (bearing 238°) of the Town of Rye, Colorado, United States, on the boundary between Huerfano and Pueblo counties.
 The summit of Greenhorn Mountain is the highest point in Pueblo County, Colorado.
 The peak's summit rises above timberline, which is about 11500 ft in south-central Colorado.

 Geography

 The massive Greenhorn Mountain can be seen from Colorado Springs, Pueblo, Trinidad, and also from along Interstate 25 rising over 6000 ft above the great plains to the east.
 The mountain's habitats are protected within the secluded Greenhorn Mountain Wilderness Area, which is only accessed by a few trails and a 4-wheel drive road on its north.

 Climate

-Greenhorn Mountain has a subalpine climate (Köppen Dfc) bordering on an Alpine climate (ET).
+Greenhorn Mountain has a subalpine climate (Köppen Dfc) bordering on an alpine climate (ETH).